DorsetDigital/silverstripe-enhanced-requirements/README.md

 # silverstripe-enhanced-requirements

-Extends and enhances the Silverstripe requirements system, providing inlining of assets, http/2 server push, etc.
+Extends and enhances the Silverstripe requirements system, providing inlining of assets, http/2 server push, deferred css, etc.

 _Note: This module is designed to provide a number of tools which may help to improve the front-end performance of a website.
 It is not an 'off-the-shelf' solution, and should be used carefully.
 Just setting everything to preload or push, or inlining content without first analysing where and how it's used can lead to a reduction in performance!_

 ## Requirements
-*Silverstripe 4.x
+*Silverstripe 4.x / 5.x

 ## Installation
-Install with `composer require dorsetdigital/silverstripe-enhanced-requirements`
+Install with `composer require dorsetdigital/silverstripe-enhanced-requirements ^1`

 Once installed, the module will set the Requirements system to use the enhanced backend, but none of the additional features will be enabled by default.